R-Owino/alx-system_engineering-devops/0x00-shell_basics/README.md

-A basic introduction to shell basics.
+A gentle introduction to shell basics.